Way Upstream: Frequently Asked Questions

 Where can I obtain the television or radio adaptations of Way Upstream?

 Unfortunately, neither the 1988 television nor 1997 radio adaptations of Way Upstream are available to buy.
-The adaptations have never been released commercially and the playwright is aware of no intention by the BBC to release Way Upstream in any format in the foreseeable future.
+The adaptations have never been released commercially and the playwright is aware of no intention by the BBC to release Way Upstream in any commercial format in the foreseeable future.
+However, subsequent to 2023, the TV production of Way Upstream has appeared on streaming channels including Netflix.

 All research for this page by Simon Murgatroyd.